DougSalt/cbr/README.md

 + tutorial - a presentation giving a brief explanation of how to use the NetLogo extension
 + UPGRADING.md - instructions on what to change if you should have to upgrade the version of NetLogo.
++ CITATION.cff - used by Zenodo to generate the citation required for this software.

 # INSTRUCTIONS